 This is Caputo’s own pizza dough recipe:

 - 4 cups (500g) of Caputo Tipo 00 Flour

 - 1.5 cups (350 ml) of water

-- 2 tablesppons (25g) of extra virgin olive oil
+- 2 tablespoons (25g) of extra virgin olive oil

 - A pinch of sugar

-- Combine the ingredients together in a mixing bowl to from a soft dough.
+- Combine the ingredients together in a mixing bowl to form a soft dough.
 Let the dough rest for 10 minutes, then knead the dough for 7 to 8 minutes until smooth.

-- Once you’ve kneaded the dough, coat with oil & cover, and allow to rise for 2 hours or until the dough doubles in size.
+- Once you’ve kneaded the dough, coat it with oil & cover it, and allow it to rise for 2 hours or until the dough doubles in size.

 - Keep in the refrigerator overnight.

 - Before using the dough be sure to let it warm to room temperature.
-When ready to bake – preheat oven to 550°F/285°C, or the highest your oven will bake.
-Bake your favorite pizza for 7-10 minutes or until the crust is done to your likeness.
+When ready to bake – preheat the oven to 550°F/285°C, or the highest your oven will bake.
+Bake your favorite pizza for 7-10 minutes or until the crust is done to your liking.